vittoriomussin/ItalianEbookDownloader/README.md

 # ItalianEbookDownloader
 Supported Sites: (https://ebookspy.com/, )

+## Disclaimer Exception Handling
+I'm not very good handling exception so i add a simple try and except in the main() to avoid the program to crash

 ## Settings
 - download_default_directory: path of the download directory
 - user_data_dir: path of Chrome User Profile (Do not use the same profile you are using right now as chrome can only open one profile in the browser at a time!)